 SONORA originated in the hashtag #mulherescriando (#womencreating), which was an initiative of the musician Deh Mussulini to break the imagination that there are few women composers, that is, women who create their sound art.

-With a great repercussion, some composers scattered throughout Brazil talked about the idea of making a festival, which today we call Sonora: Deh Mussulini, Flávia Ellen, Amorina and Bia Nogueira (Belo Horizonte), Ana Luisa Barral (Salvador), LaBaq (São Paulo) , Ilessi (Rio de Janeiro) and Isabella Bretz (BH, Lisbon and Dublin).
+With great repercussion, some composers scattered throughout Brazil talked about the idea of making a festival, which we now call Sonora: Deh Mussulini, Flávia Ellen, Amorina and Bia Nogueira (Belo Horizonte), Ana Luisa Barral (Salvador), LaBaq (São Paulo), Ilessi (Rio de Janeiro) and Isabella Bretz (BH, Lisbon and Dublin).

 The festival purpose is to give visibility, promote and legitimize the presence of the woman composer, empowering her artistically, professionally and economically.